-I studied History of Art and Design at Leicester Polytechnic, and I have taught at the School of Art and Design in Lincoln since 1995.
+I studied History of Art and Design at Leicester Polytechnic, and I have taught at various schools of Art, Architecture, and Design in Lincoln since 1995.
 I currently teach across a number of modules for MA programmes in English Studies, Historical Studies, and C19 Studies, as well as critical and cultural studies for the BA (Hons) Graphic Design programme.

 I have supervised four postgraduate students to completion (1 MPhil and 3 PhD).
 The subjects of these were: